 Once you've successfully tested a sample, we will provide you with a customer-specific email address to which all future live data should be sent for automated processing (or which should be used with the web form or service, where it's referred to as the report address).
 Please note that your submission address will be in the pactrak.com domain, not the ibcinc.com domain.

 The data is in CSV format (commas between fields, double quotes around any field which contains a comma, a double quote inside a string is doubled.)
-Null values are represented as two adjacent field separators, or as a field separator followed by end of line (or at the beginning of a line, but that can't happen with this format).
-A null value is distinct from "", the empty string, but for practical purposes there isn't often a difference.
+Empty values (a.k.a. blank or null) are represented as two adjacent field separators, or as a field separator followed by end of line (or at the beginning of a line, but that can't happen with this format).

 Even though the data is in CSV format, you can't simply type your data into Excel and save it as a CSV file and then send it to us.
 If you do this Excel will append extra commas so that each line of data has the same number of fields.
 This won't work because the lines aren't supposed to have the same number of fields.

 Most customers won't have data for all of the fields in the format.
-You should use null values for the fields you're not using.
+You should leave the fields you're not using empty.

 The character encoding has to be either ASCII or ISO 8859-1 (Latin-1).